-In the native Rhino Material editor Enscape only supports the basic materials in Rhino 5 and the custom materials in Rhino 6, with no blend or composite materials being supported there.
+In the native Rhino Material editor Enscape only supports the basic materials in Rhino 5 and the custom materials in Rhino 6 and 7, with no blend or composite materials being supported there.
 Due to the limited scope of this article, information regarding Rhino’s Material Editor in full can be found in the Rhino Knowledgebase.

-However, Enscape also comes with its own Material Editor (currently SketchUp and Rhino 6 only) that, in addition to the native Rhino Material Editor, extends the range of what is possible in terms of materials and textures.
+However, Enscape also comes with its own Material Editor that, in addition to the native Rhino Material Editor, extends the range of what is possible in terms of materials and textures.

 If you open the Material Editor with an empty project file, the Enscape Material Editor will look like this: